michhar/custom-jupyterhub-linux-vm/README.md

 ### Deployment Options for Azure

+**NOTE**:  This are not functioning correctly right now.
+Please deploy a DSVM and run one of the "local" commands above.
+A fix is on the way.

 | Description | Deploy Here |
 | --- | --- |
 | CPU DSVM Version | <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fmichhar%2Fcustom-azure-dsvm-jupyterhub%2Fmaster%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/>